 What is Ara the Star Engineer?

 Ara the Star Engineer is an ebook (electronic book).
 It’s a book you can read on any device (a computer, tablet or phone).
-It’s a book about a young girl who has many questions.
+It’s about a young girl who has many questions.
 She learns how to use technology, intelligence and teamwork to answer these questions.

 Who is Ara?
 What is DeeDee?

 Ara is a young girl who loves BIG numbers.
 She wants to count all the stars in the sky… but how?
 DeeDee is her robot friend.
 Read the book to learn more about them.

 You can get Ara the Star Engineer from Amazon.

 - Go to the Ara the Star Engineer page for Kindle on Amazon

 - Get the Amazon Kindle app for your device

 What should I do after I finish reading the book?

 Go to the Adventures of Ara website.
 You can print the activity sheets and learn more about technology.
 Don’t forget to read the glossary and Ara’s notebook.
 They’re in the back of the book.